lizadaly/surrealisme/README.md

-Seraphs: NaNoGenMo2014
+random.chance: A procedurally generated surrealist photoset
 =============

-Generate a 50,000+ word "book" based on the Voynich Manuscript.
+Attempt to generate images that resemble surrealist portrait photomontages in the style of Man Ray.
 Uses the following resources:

-* The Flickr API and Internet Archive Commons account to grab 18th century images based on specific themes like "biology" and "alchemy."
+* The Flickr API and Internet Archive Commons account to grab period images
-* Processes the resulting illustrations to match background colors and discard undesirable images.
-* Uses a randomized corpus of the original Voynich Manuscript (from the EVA transcription) remapped to a public domain Voynich-like font.
-* Generates a set of themed "folios" based on the themes from the original manuscript.
-* Converts the output using CSS3 paged media to print-ready PDF (requires a local installation of Prince XML).
+* Uses face detection algorithms packaged with OpenCV (http://opencv.org/) to identify human faces for candidate portraits
+* Blends face and non-face images using some best guesses about optimal blending algorithms (multiply or screen work best)

 The source code in this repository is in the public domain.
-Note that a mix of commercial and closed-source software is necessary to generate the final output.

 Installation
 ------------